-How many centralizers does one really need for a given well?
+How many cementing centralizers does one really need for a given well?

-The primary objectives for centralization design (that is the number, type and spacing of centralizers) should satisfy both the need to get the casing to bottom as well as zonal isolation.
-However, despite this being apparently simple and obvious, cementers do not seem to appreciate the fact that without the casing at target depth primary […]
+The primary objectives for centralization design (that is the number, type and spacing of cementing centralizers) should satisfy both the need to get the casing to the bottom as well as zonal isolation.
+However, despite this being apparently simple and obvious, cementers do not seem to appreciate the fact that without the casing at target […]

 Support Better Cementing for All – Empowering Oil Well Cementers

 In 2016, I launched Better Cementing for All.
+Since then, it has been visited by many thousands – and probably by hundreds of oil well cementers.
 Now, I want to keep it alive.
-For more than 24 years, I have worked in oil well cementing, offering my services to some of the largest oil corporations in the world and committing myself to excellence.
-I have mastered my role, and in doing so, I […]
+For more than 24 years, I have worked in oil well cementing, offering my services to some of the largest oil corporations […]

-Working in heavy rain with the boots filled with water, mud-sprayed on the rig floor and yes, covered in cement slurry from head to toe … All happened to me.
-What about you? these events are common but rarely documented in pictures.
-Few hours before … Share your picture for posterity !!
-Hopping for a […]
+Working in heavy rain with the boots filled with water, mud-sprayed on the rig floor and, yes, covered in cement slurry from head to toe… All of this has happened to me.
+The following picture is of me covered in fluid: What about you?
+In our line of work, these events are pretty common, but […]

 Squeeze cementing is basically a filtration process that occurs during the placement of the cement slurry into a wellbore entry point (casing leak, existing perforations, etc.) under sufficient differential pressure.
 The cement slurry is held in place until it cures and establishes a hydraulic seal.
 Look at this picture in Squeeze Cementing Principles explaining the […]